 Founded in Australia after the second World War, TNT went Dutch in 1992 following rapid international expansion.
-Our history is noteworthy for decisive acquisitions and a drive for excellence - factors that make TNT Express a unique and market leading express company.
+Our history is noteworthy for decisive acquisitions and a drive for excellence.

 Today, TNT Express is a global company, operating in 200 countries around the world.
 But the company actually started from very humble beginnings, in Australia back in the 1940s, when Ken Thomas set up his own transport business with just a single truck.